 My recommendation: do not activate.

-The BuddyPress core contains all basic functions of the BuddyPress extension.
-Time travels are not possible, but you can't deactivate anything here either, since all basic functions and the entire system are located here.
+The BuddyPress core is where all the basic functionality of the BuddyPress extension is stored.
+Time travel is not possible, but you can't deactivate anything here either, since all basic functions and the entire system are located here.

 Similar to the BuddyPress core, all member functions are stored here.
-You cannot activate or deactivate anything here either.
+You can't enable or disable anything here either.

-In the tools you have different possibilities to use a few tools of BuddyPress.
+In the tools section you have several options to use some of BuddyPress' tools.
 You can find them under "Tools" → "Buddypress".
 With these tools you access the database.
-So I recommend you to intervene here only if there is an urgent need and you know exactly what you are doing.
-Since this manual is more about the basics, I will not go into it in detail in the following.
+So I recommend you to only intervene here if there is the urgent need and you know exactly what you are doing.
+Since this tutorial is more about the basics, I won't go into it further.

 The two most exciting settings can be found in the "Users" section.

 If you have managed to have active users in your community, you can manage them here.
-You can delete them, reset passwords or similar things.
-In the beginning there will be no other users besides yourself.
+For example, you can delete them, reset passwords, and so on.
+Initially, no users other than yourself will appear here.

-By the way, you can configure BuddyPress so that all users have to be activated by you first to have full functionality.
-For example, if you want to define additional administrators, authors or editors, you can also do that here.
+By the way, you can configure BuddyPress in a way that all users have to be activated by you first to have full functionality.
+For example, if you want to add more administrators, authors or editors, you can do that here as well.

-Now it is all about the users, or rather the profiles of the users.
-You can specify any fields here and combine them into field groups.
-To make this clearer, I show you a screenshot from my community project "speakable.”
+Now it is about the users, respectively the profiles of the users.
+You can specify any fields here and group them into field groups.
+To make this clearer, I'll show you a screenshot from my community project "speakabled.”

-Each field in turn has some advanced options:
+Each field, in turn, has some advanced capabilities:

-- Description: Here you can describe the field and explain to the user what you were thinking what he or she should enter here
+- Description: Here you can describe the field and explain to the user what you thought he or she should enter here.

-- Requirement: Here you can set whether the user must use this field or it is a voluntary field.
+- Requirement: Here you can set whether the user must use this field or it is an optional field.
 The requirement above refers to the FIELD name, the requirement here refers to whether your users must fill in this field.

 - Visibility: here you can define who sees the content of this field.
-For example, you can define fields that only you can see (e.g. for feedback), fields that only all members can see each other or fields that everyone can see, even outside the community.
+For example, you can define fields that only you can see (e.g. for feedback), fields that only all members can see, or fields that everyone can see, even outside the community.

-These options allow you to provide your members with a wide range of profile fields and also to divide them into different groups by creating a so-called "field group".
+Through these possibilities you can provide your members with a wide range of profile fields and also divide them into different groups by creating a so-called "field group".

 That was a short insight into the possibilities and settings of BuddyPress.
-Now I would like to give you some general tips and show you a concrete project that I have realized with BuddyPress.
+Jjetzt I would like to give you some general tips and show a concrete project that I have realized with BuddyPress.

-As you have surely noticed, the possibilities of BuddyPress are very extensive.
+As you have probably noticed, the possibilities of BuddyPress are very extensive.
 The settings presented here are only a small insight.
-In combination with others Plugins and Themes you can get much more out of the tool.
+In combination with other Plugins and Themes you can get much more out of the tool.

-To test the functions in peace and quiet, I recommend that you simply try them out in detail.
-Create a few accounts and log in to the system - preferably with different browsers.
-After that, maybe ask some friends to test the system with you.
-Use here for example a test installation of RAIDBOXES, then nothing can happen.
-If you know all functions and have tried them, you will know which of the possibilities are useful for you.
+In order to test the functions at your leisure, I recommend that you simply try them out in detail.
+Create a few accounts and log into the system - preferably with different browsers.
+After that, maybe ask some friends if they want to test the system with you.
+For example, use a test installation from RAIDBOXES, then nothing can happen.
+Once you know all the functions and have tried them out, you will know which of the options make sense for you.

 Bear in mind

-When you decide to use the system for you, do some thinking.
-Get legal advice when in doubt.
+If you have decided to use the system for yourself, give it some thought.
+If in doubt, seek legal advice.
 And above all, think about which of the user profile fields you want to use.
-Of course, you can add or change them afterwards, but if in doubt, this will affect a "live system" - this is rarely a good idea.
-Most importantly, the field or content may be missing for users who have already created profiles.
+Of course, you can add or change them afterwards, but this will affect a "live system" in case of doubt - that's rarely a good idea.
+Above all, the field or the content may then be missing for the users who have already created profiles.

 Community example speakabled.

 It has always annoyed me that people with disabilities are virtually invisible on stages in D/A/CH.
-And when they do speak on stages, it is usually only ABOUT their disability.
+And if they do speak on stage, then usually only ABOUT their disability.
 But people with disabilities are as individual and versatile as people WITHOUT disabilities.
-And they also have skills in many different areas.
+And they also have competences that lie in many different areas.

-To change this, I have developed the platform speakable. .
-Here, people with disabilities can create a profile for themselves and thus present their competences completely outside of the disability.
-In turn, the organisers of congresses and events can find speakers* through the platform, thus making their stages more versatile.
+To change this I have initiated the platform speakabled.
+Here, people with disabilities can create a profile and present their competencies outside of their disability.
+In turn, the organizers of congresses and events can find speakers via the platform to make their stages more versatile.

-Through more visibility on stages, I hope that people with disabilities will also become more visible in society and thus be able to pass on knowledge beyond the filter bubble of "disability".
-Feel free to have a look!
-When implementing the project, I did without the community features like news and groups and used BuddyPress primarily to make the profiles of the users visible to the outside world.
+Through more visibility on stages, I hope that people with disabilities will also become more visible in society and thus be able to pass on knowledge outside the filter bubble of "disability".
+Feel free to check it out!
+I did without community features like messages and groups when implementing the project and used BuddyPress primarily to make the users' profiles visible to the outside world.

-The model for this was speakerinnen.org - also a community, in this case for more women on stage.
-But not WordPress implemented.
+The model for this was speakerinnen.org - also a community, in this case for more women on the stage.
+However, not implemented with WordPress .